 While traveling by yourself really is an eye-opening experience that everyone should try at least once, there is a lot of information to bear in mind for you to be able to make the most of your time away and stay safe while doing so.
 Here are some of the key things to think about before your solo glamping getaway.

 - Know your destination when you travel solo .
 When you arrive, you need to know the precise location of your glamping retreat, so a general overview of the surrounding area and geography are a must.
 There’s no need to waste any precious vacation time getting lost when time can be better spent elsewhere!

 - Stay in touch.
 When traveling alone, it’s important to keep in contact with loved ones or friends.
 Not only will they be pleased to hear about your adventures, but they are also a lifeline should you have any issues while away.

 - Take charge!
 Traveling alone means there’s nobody to turn to when you need to read a map, ask for directions, or make the day’s itinerary.
 It’s up to you to be proactive, smile, and ask for help or advice when the need arises.

-- Set a budget, and try to stick to it.
-Saving up for a solo glamping trip can take time, so while you're planning the trip, make a budget for each day based on the activities you want to do.
+- Set a budget, and try to stick to it when solo glamping.
+Saving up for a solo glamping trip can take time, so while you’re planning the trip, make a budget for each day based on the activities you want to do.

 - Save your pennies before you leave.
 Post-holiday blues are bad enough without worrying about how to pay back the money you spent on your trip.
 You’ll thank yourself later for guaranteeing you have a healthy account balance before you set off.

-Where you're heading on your glamping adventure will largely determine what essential items you should bring.
-Whether you're exploring vast deserts or remote mountainsides, here are some ideas for key things to bring along:
+Where you’re heading on your glamping adventure will largely determine what essential items you should bring.
+Whether you’re exploring vast deserts or remote mountainsides, here are some ideas for key things to bring along when traveling alone: